alberto-lopov/basic-app/README.md

 # Intro
 This project is a basic app made with react and redux mainly.
-The purpose of this project is to learn this tools.
+The purpose of this project is to learn this tools.\
-Currently the app fecth pokemons (1ºGen-4ºGen) from [PokeApi](https://pokeapi.co/) It displays the info fetched with a Grid layout made with BootStrap.
+Currently the app fecth pokemons (1ºGen-4ºGen) from [PokeApi](https://pokeapi.co/).\
+It displays the info fetched with a Grid layout made with BootStrap.\
 Also it implements some functionalites like being able to search pokemons by name with the search bar, or display even more info about a pokemon with a modal component activated when you click on one pokemon and at last a nav page bar.